ben-mlr/mt_norm_parse/README.md

-# mt_norm_parse
+# Multitask learning

-multitask learning model for normalization and dependency parsing
+Multitask learning framework for sequence prediction and sequence labelling

+## Environment setup

+- Install conda environment with mt_norm_parse.yml

+## Highlights

+- the main classes are in ./model .
+They allow architecture definition
+- the main command scripts are ./train_evaluate_run.py and ./grid_run.py to train and evaluate a single model or a several of them.

-### Dictionary
+### Vocabularies

 2 modes :
 - one model specific : we create the dictionary inside the model folder
-- other is stanart
+- other is standard
 - TODO : should make the dict_path in argument.json

 ## Test guidelines